ashikagah/spiral-lcs/README.md

 ## Usage

-1. Generate time series of spiral waves
+1. Generate time series of spiral waves and information flow

 In MATLAB command window,

 ```
 >> generate_data
 ```
 It uses the function `rm_spirals.m` to create random stimulations to induce four spiral waves in a 2-D lattice.
 It uses a stimulation file `s4_stim.mat`.
 It saves the time series of the excitation variable (_ts_) in a file `orig60.mat` and its binarized time series in a file `bi60.mat`.
+It also creates and saves the time series of information flow [uo, vo].

 2. Convert to phase map